laravel/docs/packages.md

 	// Package resources now accessed via custom-namespace
 	$view = View::make('custom-namespace::foo');

 There is not a "default location" for service provider classes.
 You may put them anywhere you like, perhaps organizing them in a `Providers` namespace within your `app` directory.
-The file may be placed anywhere, as long as Composer's [auto-loading facilities](http://getcomposer.org/doc/01-basic-usage.md#autoloading) knows how to load the class.
+The file may be placed anywhere, as long as Composer's [auto-loading facilities](http://getcomposer.org/doc/01-basic-usage.md#autoloading) know how to load the class.

 <a name="package-conventions"></a>
 ## Package Conventions